Berkeley Journalism Collaboration “American Insurrection” Wins Polk Award

 “Over many months of grueling reporting, Gisela, Kathryn and Ellie showed tremendous determination and resilience as they peeled back the layers of Carrillo’s life and uncovered significant new information about his decision to target law enforcement with lethal violence,’’ Barstow said.

-“We could not be more thrilled to learn that the work of our students has been recognized with a Polk Award,” Geeta Anand, dean of Berkeley Journalism, said.
+A black and white logo that has a feather on the left side and "The George Polk Awards" written out on the bottom right half.“We could not be more thrilled to learn that the work of our students has been recognized with a Polk Award,” Geeta Anand, dean of Berkeley Journalism, said.
 “It is testament to the caliber of the mentorship and professional training our students receive in investigative journalism, and the publishing opportunities our students receive.”

 Hurd, Lightfoot and Perez de Acha began looking at Carrillo and his militia group, the “Boogaloo Bois,” while working as student reporters at the IRP in 2020.
 (All three have continued to work on other IRP investigations since they graduated.)
 After months of deep reporting, the team obtained interviews with Carrillo and uncovered a trove of Boogaloo documents.